FISCO-BCOS/FISCO-BCOS-DOC/en/docs/design/features/cns_contract_name_service.md

 ## Introduction

 The process to call smart contract in Ethereum includes:
 1. program contract;
 2. compile contract and get abi description of API;
 3. deploy contract and get address;
-4. encapsulate contract abi and address, and call contract by SDK or ther tools.
+4. encapsulate contract abi and address, and call contract by SDK or other tools.

 From the process of calling contract, we know that contract abi and address are needed.
 This can lead to following problems:
 1. contract abi is a long JSON string, no need to be sensed by caller;
 2. contract address is a 20-byte magic number, difficult to remember, and contract cannot be accessed again if lost it;
 3. one or more callers need to update contract address after re-deployment;
-4. inconvenient for version management and gray release of contract.
+4. inconvenient for version management and grey release of contract.

 To solve the problems and offer better experience for callers, FISCO BCOS has proposed **CNS**.